 - Poor durability

-2. IK Multimedia iLoud Micro Monitors - Best For Small Space
+2. IK Multimedia iLoud Micro Studio Monitors - Top Speakers For Small Space

 You don’t have enough space for a speaker?
 You prefer monitors with portable and compact design?
 Keep reading to know more about this product!